probmods/chapters/conditioning.md

 Much of the difficulty of implementing the Church language (or probabilistic models in general) is in finding useful ways to do conditional inference---to implement `query`.
 The Church implementation that we will use in this tutorial has several different methods for query, each of which has its own limitations.
 We will explore the different algorithms used in these implementations in the section on [Algorithms for inference](inference-process.html), for now we just need to note a few differences in usage.

 As we have seen already, the method of rejection sampling is implemented in `rejection-query`.
 This is a very useful starting point, but is often not efficient: even if we are sure that our model can satisfy the condition, it will often take a very long time to find evaluations that do so.
+The AI literature is replete with other algorithms and techniques for dealing with conditional probabilistic inference.
+Several of these have been adapted into Church to give implementations of `query` that may be more efficient in various cases.

 <!-- TODO: put in exact-query once that has been implemented in web church.-->

-The AI literature is replete with other algorithms and techniques for dealing with conditional probabilistic inference, and several of these have been adapted into Church to give implementations of `query` that may be more efficient in various cases.
-(Though they vary in efficiency, each of these implementations is universal: given enough time it samples from the appropriate conditional distribution for a Church query over any Church model.)

 One implementation that we will often use is based on the *Metropolis Hastings* (MH) algorithm.
-This `mh-query` implementation takes two extra arguments and returns a list of many samples:
+This `mh-query` implementation takes two extra arguments and returns a list of samples (not just one sample):

 ~~~~
 (define baserate 0.1)

 (define samples
-  (mh-query 100 100
+  (mh-query 100 ;number of samples
+            100 ;lag

    (define A (if (flip baserate) 1 0))
    (define B (if (flip baserate) 1 0))